Facundo-GP/KalmanFilter_Cpp/README.md

 Information about what all the functions implemented do is on .h header files of next modules.

+For compilation you can build a make file or if you using g++ compile with g++  source/matrix.cpp source/kalman.cpp your_program.cpp -o executable

  <br>

 ## source directory